PrimeNotFound/console-car-game-by-C4Coder/Readme1.md

 - Add soundtrack using `PlaySound`
 - Support for more lanes / cars
 - Difficulty levels
-- Cross-platform support using `ncurses` or SDL
+- Cross-platform support using `ncurses`

 ## 🤝 Contributions